GadgetSeed/gadgetseed/README.md

    (gdb)
    ```

-   You will see a message like the one above.
+   A message like the one above will be output.
-   It may take several tens of seconds for the prompt (gdb) to appear.
+   It takes tens of seconds for the prompt (gdb) to appear.

    Run GadgetSeed by typing the following command: